 Dr. Anand Shah, Clayton, Dubilier & Rice Operating Advisor, Former FDA Deputy Commissioner & Chief Medical Officer, Centers for Medicare & Medicaid Innovation

-Moderator: Tyler Mathisen, CNBC “Power Lunch” Co-Anchor & Vice President, Events Strategy
+Interviewer: Tyler Mathisen, CNBC “Power Lunch” Co-Anchor & Vice President, Events Strategy

 Weight-loss drugs like Ozempic and Wegovy are getting all the buzz lately — discussed on social media, whispered about at dinner parties and endorsed by celebs and tech billionaires.
 All good news for Danish biopharma Novo Nordisk, which manufactures both medications and has seen sales skyrocket in response to strong global demand.
 Novo Nordisk’s CEO and the company’s Head of Global Drug Discovery discuss the science, safety, innovation and future growth behind these blockbuster drugs and the coming showdown with expected new entry, Eli Lilly.